 You generally have a better chance of negotiating lower fees for selling land if you meet the following criteria:

-• It's a sought-after location and expected to sell quickly, which gives you more leverage in negotiations.
+- It's a sought-after location expected to sell quickly, giving you more negotiation leverage.

 You can negotiate a lower commission by making your land more appealing to buyers.
 Feick, the real estate professional based in Ohio, suggests that clearing the land of debris and ensuring paths are accessible can significantly increase its attractiveness.